samaradel/www_threefold/www.threefoldtoken.com/content/pto/pto.md

 ## Listing

-The Tokens will be listed on multiple digital currency exchanges.
+The Tokens will be tradable on the Foundation’s private exchange.

 ## Follow-on Token Offerings

-The Foundation may issue new Tokens via follow-on Token Offerings to make further investments in Internet capacity on our global Grid and will from time to time sell Tokens to purchasers of Grid internet capacity.
+In addition to the Token Issuance Mechanism described above, the Foundation may issue new Tokens via follow-on Token Offerings to make further investments in Internet capacity on our global Grid and will from time to time sell Tokens to purchasers of Grid internet capacity.

 ## Foundation Governance and Management